 The tax code draws a distinction between ordinary income and income derived from the sale of a capital asset, or “capital gain.”
 In most instances, this distinction is straightforward and there is little confusion about whether income falls into one category or the other.
-Every now and then, however, a situation develops in which the classification of income is a difficult matter.
-There is much at stake in the determination of whether income is either ordinary or derived from the sale of a capital asset: capital gains can be taxed at substantially lower rates than ordinary income.
+However, there are some areas where the distinction becomes obfuscated and more difficult to decipher.
+And, when your capital gains are taxed at a lower rate than your ordinary income, figuring out what qualifies can either save you or cost you.

-John Byram owned multiple pieces of real estate.
-Between the years 1971 and 1973, Byram sold a total of 22 pieces of real estate for a gross return of $9 million and a net profit of $3.4 million.
-He sold 7 pieces of real estate in 1973 alone.
+John Byram was a wealthy land owner in the 70s.
+Between the years 1971 and 1973, Byram sold a total of 22 properties for a gross return of $9 million and a net profit of $3.4 million.

-Importantly, Byram did not have a business office; he did not advertise; he did not utilize the services of a broker; he did not subdivide the land; he spent only a small amount of time and effort engaging in the transactions; all of the transactions were initiated by the purchasers.
+More importantly, Byram did not have a business office.
+He did not advertise his services or utilize a broker (both of which would make it clear this was a business transaction).
+He did not subdivide the land and he only spent a small amount of time and effort engaging in the actual transactions; all transactions were initiated by the purchasers.

 The question of whether a transaction – or set of transactions – can receive “capital gain treatment” (and therefore be subject to the rates applicable to capital gains) depends on the characteristics of the transaction.
 Courts recognize the 7 “pillars” of capital gain treatment when deciding whether a given transaction should be deemed either an investment sale or business sale.